Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/02_usurper_of_frost.en.md

 Despite the name, this is actually a "two-hit" tankbuster, but the first hit applies a *Physical Vulnerability Up* debuff that *can* be Esuna'ed.

+Both hits can be invulned by the MT.
+The boss will auto-attack twice after the tankbuster, and its damage is increased with the *Physical Vulnerability Up* debuff.

+Consider having the ST briefly *Provoke* the boss to take the auto-attacks.

 The boss then teleports slightly south of center and casts *Mirror Image* which summons an (untargetable) Oracle's Reflection before casting *Diamond Dust* for heavy raid-wide damage.